finbourne/lusid-sdk-java/sdk/docs/AborApi.md

         // AborApi apiInstance = apiFactory.build(AborApi.class);

         AborApi apiInstance = ApiFactoryBuilder.build(fileName).build(AborApi.class);
-        String scope = "scope_example"; // String | The scope of the Abor to be deleted.
+        String scope = "scope_example"; // String | The scope of the Abor.
-        String code = "code_example"; // String | The code of the Abor to be deleted.
+        String code = "code_example"; // String | The code of the Abor.
 Together with the scope this uniquely identifies the Abor.
-        ReOpenPeriodDiaryEntryRequest reOpenPeriodDiaryEntryRequest = new ReOpenPeriodDiaryEntryRequest(); // ReOpenPeriodDiaryEntryRequest | The request body, detailing re open details try {
+        ReOpenPeriodDiaryEntryRequest reOpenPeriodDiaryEntryRequest = new ReOpenPeriodDiaryEntryRequest(); // ReOpenPeriodDiaryEntryRequest | The request body, containing details about the period to be re-opened. try {
             // uncomment the below to set overrides at the request level
             // PeriodDiaryEntriesReopenedResponse result = apiInstance.reOpenPeriods(scope, code, reOpenPeriodDiaryEntryRequest).execute(opts);